VSkin

 How to Sync Your CS2 Inventory Without a Steam API Key

 You do not need a Steam Web API key to display or sync your CS2 inventory.
 Sharing one is risky: it can let an attacker watch and redirect your trades.
-Instead, sign in with Steam (OpenID), which only confirms your SteamID, and let an open-source browser extension read your inventory from your own logged-in Steam session.
+Instead, sign in with Steam OpenID, which only confirms your SteamID, and let an open-source browser extension read your inventory from your own signed-in Steam session.

 Why is sharing a Steam Web API key risky?

-A Steam Web API key is a credential tied to your account that lets software read account data and act around your trades.
+A Steam Web API key is a credential tied to your account.
+It lets software read your account data and, crucially, watch and cancel your trade offers on your behalf.
 Legitimate platforms have valid reasons to use the API, but the key itself was never meant to be handed to a stranger or pasted into a random site.

-Security guides and Steam Support both document the API scam (Steam calls it trade redirection): after phishing your login, an attacker generates an API key on your account, then watches your outgoing trade offers.
-When you send skins to a friend or a marketplace, the malicious automation can cancel the real offer and slip in a look-alike one pointing at the scammer's bot.
+Steam Support documents the resulting scam as trade redirection.
+After phishing your login, an attacker generates an API key on your account, then watches your outgoing trade offers.
+When you send skins to a friend or a marketplace, the malicious automation cancels the real offer and slips in a look-alike one pointing at the scammer bot.
 You confirm what looks like the correct trade in Steam Guard, and the items leave your inventory.

 Can you show a CS2 inventory without an API key?

-Yes.
-Two different things are often confused: signing in, and reading inventory data.
-Signing in through Steam uses OpenID, which only proves you own a given SteamID.
+Yes, and it helps to separate two things people conflate: signing in, and reading inventory data.
+Signing in through Steam uses OpenID, a flow hosted by Steam itself that only proves you own a given SteamID.
 It never asks for your password on the third-party site, never asks for an API key, and never grants any trade permission.

 What does the extension read, and what does it not do?

-The VSkin extension is open-source, so anyone can audit exactly what it does.
-It reads your CS2 inventory from your active Steam session and sends that item data to VSkin so your showcase reflects what you actually own.
-It captures per-item details like float (wear), pattern or paint seed, stickers, charms, collection, rarity, and exterior.
+Syncing your CS2 inventory is the only thing it does.
+It reads the inventory from your active Steam session and sends that item data to VSkin so your showcase reflects what you actually own.
+It is open-source, so anyone can audit exactly what it reads before installing it.

 It does not ask for or use a Steam Web API key, does not request any trade permission, and never initiates, signs, cancels, or redirects trades.
-It does not run in the background on other websites: it syncs when you arrive on vskin.gg and after a trade you confirm, plus a manual sync you trigger yourself from the popup.
+It does not run on other websites.
+Trades themselves stay peer-to-peer between players: VSkin never holds your items, wallet, or trades.

 Display and sync your CS2 inventory without a Steam API key